PanJarda/pre-frame/README.md

 } from 'pre-frame';

-// autoWire creates subscriptions for all keyes in app state regEvent('init-store', params => oldState => autoWire({
+// autoWire creates subscriptions for all keyes in app state
+// autoWire is not pure, since it automatically registers subscriptions and eventhandlers
+// but it is there just for convenience regEvent('init-store', params => oldState => autoWire({
     counter: 0